vaibhav-raj/nodejs-interview-questions/README.md

 * Performance: Leverages Node.js for high performance and scalability.
 * Flexibility: Provides freedom in application structure without strict conventions.
 * Community Support: Benefits from a large and active community for resources and solutions.

+## Q. ***What is middleware?***

+Middleware is the function that works between the request and the response cycle.
+Middleware gets executed after the server receives the request and before the controller sends the response.

+#### Types of Express.js middleware

+1. **Application-level middleware**:
+   - Bound to the `app` object.
+   - Executed for every request received by the application.
+   - Examples include `app.use()` and `app.all()`.

+2. **Router-level middleware**:
+   - Bound to an instance of `express.Router()`.
+   - Executed for every request within the router scope.
+   - Used to perform operations specific to a particular route or group of routes.
+   - Examples include `router.use()`.

+3. **Error-handling middleware**:
+   - Defined using `app.use()` with four parameters `(err, req, res, next)`.
+   - Used to handle errors that occur during the handling of requests.
+   - Typically placed at the end of the middleware chain.
+   - Examples include `(err, req, res, next) => {}`.

+4. **Built-in middleware**:
+   - Provided by Express to handle common tasks.
+   - Examples include `express.json()` for parsing JSON request bodies, `express.urlencoded()` for parsing URL-encoded request bodies, and `express.static()` for serving static files.

+5. **Third-party middleware**:
+   - Provided by third-party packages to extend Express functionality.
+   - Used to enable features like parsing request bodies, enabling CORS, setting security headers, etc.
+   - Examples include `body-parser`, `cors`, and `helmet`.

+6. **Custom middleware**:
+   - Created by developers to handle specific tasks not covered by built-in or third-party middleware.
+   - Can be used at the application level or router level.
+   - Examples include middleware for authentication, logging, rate limiting, etc.